 Outdoor Recreation Updates

 STORM REMINDER: Some Cedar Rapids area parks remain closed.
-Please do not walk through the parks.
+Please do not walk through these parks.
 It is too dangerous because there are still limbs hanging that could fall.

 WHAT IS OPEN IN CEDAR RAPIDS?